readium/architecture/proposals/000-publication-encapsulation.md

 ### Getting Manifest Metadata

-`Publication` implements the `PublicationManifest` interface, which provides access to a publication's metadata.
+`Publication` implements the `Publication.Manifest` interface, which provides access to a publication's metadata.
 You can use them, for example, to import a publication in the user's bookshelf or to browse its table of contents.

 ```javascript
 database.addPublication({